furbrain/tingbot-gui/docs/widgets.rst

     :Attributes:
         - *label* -- Text to be displayed on the button.
 If starts with ``image:`` then the rest of the string specifies an image file to be displayed on the button.
+          Two image files can be specified by separating them with a `|`.
+The second image will be used when the button is pressed
         - *callback* -- Function to be called when button is clicked.
 No arguments passed.
         - *long_click_callback* -- Function to be called when button is pressed for more than 1.5 seconds.
 No arguments passed.
           See :ref:`Callbacks` for more information